return to Home page

 In 1873 Tifereth Israel became one of the original members of the Union of American Hebrew Congregations (now the Union for Reform Judaism).
 The prayer book Minhag Amerika (the American rite) by Rabbi Isaac Mayer Wise was adopted.

-In 1874 Rabbi Aaron Hahn came to the congregation and led them in the direction of Reform Judaism.
 In 1886 the congregation included 145 families and had begun Sunday morning lectures.
-Hahn resigned in 1892.
+Hahn resigned in 1892 and entered the practice of law.

 From a picture postcard titled "Wilson (sic) Avenue Jewish Temple"

 Rabbi Gries initiated more changes that would take the Temple to the forefront (some would say to the periphery) of Classic Reform Judaism.
 The congregation adopted the Union Prayer Book, Hebrew was dropped from the Sunday school curriculum and from much of the religious service, and the main weekly service was moved to Sunday.
+In 1896 Confirmation ceremonies would begin.
+We should note that the Torah Scrolls were used in those ceremonies.
+(Learn more about Confirmation ceremonies at The Temple over four generations.)

-In 1900, on its 50th anniversary, the Temple had a membership of 476 families.
+In 1900, on its 50th anniversary, the Temple had a membership of 476 families and was one of the nation's largest and best known Reform congregations.

 Rabbi Abba Hillel Silver Comes to Cleveland

-In 1917 the Temple called Rabbi Abba Hillel Silver, only 24 years old (the same age as Moses Gries when he came to the Temple) to its pulpit from a small congregation in Wheeling West Virginia.
+In 1917 The Temple called Rabbi Abba Hillel Silver, only 24 years old (the same age as Moses Gries when he came to the Temple) to its pulpit from a small congregation in Wheeling West Virginia.
+Two of our Wheeling pages tell about Silver's two years in Wheeling.
+Three pages describe how he came from Wheeling to the Temple.

-He was to serve the Temple for 46 years, until his death in 1963.
+He was to serve The Temple for 46 years, until his death in 1963.

 His sermons eloquently displayed his extraordinary scholarship, concern for social justice and commitment to a homeland for the Jewish people.
 They attracted many non-Jewish visitors and would often be reported in Cleveland's newspapers.
 He continued the custom of Sunday morning services, but restored the teaching of Hebrew in the Temple's school.